Azure/aks-engine-azurestack/llm/instructions/10-03-packer-windows-phase1-csi-node-driver-registrar.md

 ## Component version Check list

 - [ ] For `csi-node-driver-registrar`:
   - Retrieve the desired  `csi-node-driver-registrar` container image version from the `<CSIImages>` XML tag.
   - Review the current entries in the `$imagesToPull` list.
   - **Check if the `csi-node-driver-registrar` container image version already exists in the `$imagesToPull` list.**
     - If it exists, **skip the update** for `csi-node-driver-registrar`.
     - If it does not exist, proceed with the following steps:
     - Remove the first occurrence of the `csi-node-driver-registrar` entry from `$imagesToPull`.
       - Add the new `csi-node-driver-registrar` entry with the updated image version directly below the previous version's position in `$imagesToPull` (maintain correct indentation).
+      - **CRITICAL**: Ensure each array entry remains on its own separate line with proper indentation.
+Do not accidentally merge lines during the edit process.
       - Double-check the list for proper formatting and indentation.

 # Examples
 ## **Example: Add `csi-node-driver-registrar` v2.13.0 when it does not exist (following preceding rules)**

 **Before:**

         "mcr.microsoft.com/oss/kubernetes-csi/csi-node-driver-registrar:v2.6.2",
         "mcr.microsoft.com/oss/kubernetes-csi/csi-node-driver-registrar:v2.8.0",

 **After:**

         "mcr.microsoft.com/oss/kubernetes-csi/csi-node-driver-registrar:v2.8.0",
         "mcr.microsoft.com/oss/kubernetes-csi/csi-node-driver-registrar:v2.13.0",

 ## **Example: Attempting to add `csi-node-driver-registrar` v2.13.0 when it already exists (no change needed)**

 **Before:**

         "mcr.microsoft.com/oss/kubernetes-csi/csi-node-driver-registrar:v2.8.0",
         "mcr.microsoft.com/oss/kubernetes-csi/csi-node-driver-registrar:v2.13.0",

 **After:**

         "mcr.microsoft.com/oss/kubernetes-csi/csi-node-driver-registrar:v2.8.0",
         "mcr.microsoft.com/oss/kubernetes-csi/csi-node-driver-registrar:v2.13.0",

 ## **Example: Incorrect (should NOT happen)**

 **Before:**

         "mcr.microsoft.com/oss/kubernetes-csi/csi-node-driver-registrar:v2.8.0",
         "mcr.microsoft.com/oss/kubernetes-csi/csi-node-driver-registrar:v2.13.0",

 **After (Incorrect):**

         "mcr.microsoft.com/oss/kubernetes-csi/csi-node-driver-registrar:v2.13.0",
         "mcr.microsoft.com/oss/kubernetes-csi/csi-node-driver-registrar:v2.13.0",

 *This is incorrect, it should no change because the target version already in the list*

+**IMPORTANT FORMATTING NOTE**: When performing the replacement, ensure that:
+1. Each array entry stays on its own separate line
+2. Proper indentation (8 spaces) is maintained for each entry
+3. No lines are accidentally merged together during the edit process
+4. The comma placement and string quotes remain consistent

 **You must review and ensure that all items on the **Component version Check list** are checked.
 If any items are not checked, make the necessary changes to ensure all checkboxes are checked.**